ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_sea_surface_salinity.rst

 This recipe compares the regional means of sea surface salinity with a reference dataset (ESACCI-SEA-SURFACE-SALINITY v1 or v2 by default).
-To do this, the recipe generates plots for the timeseries of each region and a radar plot showing the correlation between dataset and reference timeseries for each region during the time they both exist.
+To do this, the recipe generates plots for the timeseries of each region and a radar plot showing the bias and standard deviation ratio between dataset and reference timeseries for each region during the time they both exist.

 Preprocessor requirements:
 --------------------------